 Erythritol is less sweet than sugar.
 How to fix this?

 As the sweetener industry have already discovered, erythritol is very good, but it is just not sweet enough, in the sense that it is not as sweet as sugar is.
-For use in baking, specially you you are converting recipes originally made with sugar, difference can throw your proportions out of whack.
+For use in baking, specially you you are converting recipes originally made with sugar, this difference can throw your proportions out of whack.